Territories of the United States: Public image

+The United Nations list of non-self-governing territories maintained by the Special Committee on Decolonization includes three US territories: American Samoa, Guam, and the United States Virgin Islands.
+Puerto Rico was removed from the list in 1952 when it became a Commonwealth.
+The Northern Mariana Islands were removed in 1990, after United Nations Security Council Resolution 683 recognized NMI's 1986 status change to Commonwealth.

 In The Not-Quite States of America, his book about the U.S. territories, essayist Doug Mack said:

 It seemed that right around the turn of the twentieth century, the territories were part of the national mythology and the everyday conversation ...
 A century or so ago, Americans didn't just know about the territories but cared about them, argued about them.
 But what changed?
 How and why did they disappear from the national conversation?
 The territories have made us who we are.
 They represent the USA's place in the world.
 They've been a reflection of our national mood in nearly every period of American history.

 Representative Stephanie Murphy of Florida said about a 2018 bill to make Puerto Rico the 51st state, "The hard truth is that Puerto Rico's lack of political power allows Washington to treat Puerto Rico like an afterthought."
 According to Governor of Puerto Rico Ricardo Rosselló, "Because we don't have political power, because we don't have representatives, [no] senators, no vote for president, we are treated as an afterthought."
 Rosselló called Puerto Rico the "oldest, most populous colony in the world".

 Rosselló and others have referred to the U.S. territories as American "colonies".
 David Vine of The Washington Post said the following: "The people of [the U.S. territories] are all too accustomed to being forgotten except in times of crisis.
 But being forgotten is not the worst of their problems.
 They are trapped in a state of third-class citizenship, unable to access full democratic rights because politicians have long favored the military's freedom of operation over protecting the freedoms of certain U.S. citizens."
 In his article "How the U.S. Has Hidden Its Empire", Daniel Immerwahr of The Guardian writes, "The confusion and shoulder-shrugging indifference that mainlanders displayed [toward territories] at the time of Pearl Harbor hasn't changed much at all. [...]
 [Maps of the contiguous U.S.] give [mainlanders] a truncated view of their own history, one that excludes part of their country."
 The 2020 U.S. census excludes non-citizen U.S. nationals in American Samoa—in response to this, Mark Joseph Stern of Slate said, "The Census Bureau's total exclusion of American Samoans provides a pertinent reminder that, until the courts step in, the federal government will continue to treat these Americans with startling indifference."